Aditya Mehta

-Aditya Mehta (born 31 October 1985 in Mumbai, India) is an Indian former professional snooker player.
+Aditya Mehta (born 31 October 1985) is an Indian former professional snooker player.
 He participated on the World Snooker Tour for the 2007–08 season, and between 2011 and 2018.
 He reached a highest world ranking of 49.
-Mehta participated in the final of ranking event for the first time at the 2013 Indian Open where he played Ding Junhui, but lost 0–5.
+Mehta participated in the final of a ranking event for the first time at the 2013 Indian Open where he played Ding Junhui, but lost 0–5.

 Mehta has several medals at the Asian and World Games.
 He won the gold at the men's event at the 2013 World Games, and the team event at the 2009 Asian Games.
 Mehta compiled a total of 41 century breaks whilst on tour, the highest of which was at the 2014 Paul Hunter Classic where he made his first ever maximum break in competition.

 Career

 Early career

-Mehta was born on 31 October 1985 in Mumbai, Maharashtra, India.
+Mehta was born on 31 October 1985 in Mumbai, Maharashtra, India and studied at Don Bosco High School, Matunga.
 He began his career by playing Challenge Tour from 2004.
 He was nominated for a Main Tour place for the 2008–09 season by the Asian Confederation of Billiard Sports after he finished as runner-up at the 2008 ACBS Asian Snooker Championship.
 He was the first Indian to play on the Main Tour since Yasin Merchant did in the 1990s.
 He was unable to retain his place on the Tour at the end of the season having not qualified for a single event but regained a place for the 2011–12 season after being awarded the Asian nominated place.
 Aditya won both a bronze and silver medal in singles and team events at the 2010 Asian Games held in Guangzhou, China.